-20. The coverage of States Parties selected for OCPF inspection can be compared over time.
-Figure 8 below shows the total number of States Parties inspected each year from 2013 to 2019.
+19. The coverage of States Parties selected for OCPF inspection can be compared over time.
+Figure 9 below shows the total number of States Parties inspected each year from 2013 to 2020.
 Between 2016 and 2019, the number of States Parties receiving inspections shows a steady decrease.
+However, the changes applied to the methodology in 20194 have had a positive impact on this number; the number of States Parties with inspections planned in 2020 has increased to 46, resulting in a positive impact on the objective for a balanced geographical distribution of inspections.
+The Secretariat will continue to monitor against this objective and report on whether this positive trend is maintained.